isaaclyman/bookoscope/README.md

 If there's a problem with the app, you may [file an issue](https://github.com/isaaclyman/bookoscope/issues).

-If the app doesn't correctly crawl an OPDS endpoint, **please provide one or both of the following:**
+If the app doesn't correctly crawl an OPDS endpoint, **please provide at least one of the following:**

 - A direct link to the endpoint and a username and password (if required).
 - The complete XML download of all of the following: